 Sham Shui Po is a treasure trove of electronics, fabrics, toys and more.
 This is your complete guide including map of the key shopping areas.

-Sham Shui Po is a market lovers’ heaven, but with street after street packed with everything from fabrics to electronics, accessories to phones, it can feel slightly intimidating on first arrival.
-To make your trip go smoothly, The HK HUB has done the legwork and produced our definitive guide to where to go and what to buy at Sham Shui Po market and the surrounding stores.
+Sham Shui Po is a shopper’s heaven, but with street after street packed with everything from fabrics to electronics, accessories to phones, it can feel slightly intimidating on first arrival.
+To make your trip go smoothly, we’ve done the legwork and produced our definitive guide to where to go and what to buy at Sham Shui Po market and the surrounding stores.

 (This post was originally written in December 2012 and was reviewed and updated in October 2016.)